chamerling/reveal.js/content/ow2con13/slides.md

 0. Be sure you can install something new...
 1. Download the right version
 2. Install, configure, etc...
-3. Upload your WAR, node app, anything...
+3. Upload your WAR, web app, anything...
 4. And then configure Petals &amp; co...
 5. ...
 6. ...